-Our success is built on our product.
+It’s been over 75 years since our historic installation of one of the world’s first industrial electron microscopes – but it’s an invention that keeps innovating.
+Decades later, our customers say that our carbon black identification technology (CB ID) is still the best in the industry, and we gladly share our process with them.
 We continuously investigate and develop new approaches to how we make carbon black and improve its performance.
 To ensure that we remain at the cutting edge of our industry, we depend on leading scientists, dedicated to taking us forward.

-Our R&D centers employ more than 50 leading scientists and technological experts in material science, analytical chemistry, nanocomposites, physics, and process engineering.
-Our Product Technology group works with our Technical Service teams throughout the world, and engages daily with our customers to ensure their needs are understood and met.
-Part of our work is the development of new grades to improve the performance of our customers’ products.
+Our R&D centers employ more than 50 leading scientists and technological experts in material science, analytical chemistry, nanocomposites, physics and process engineering.
+They have access to two electron microscopes across our R&D facilities around the world.
+The Product Technology group works with Technical Service teams throughout the world and engages daily with customers to ensure their needs are understood and met.
+Part of their work is to develop new grades of carbon black to improve the performance of our customers’ products.
 We also propose new carbon black products that are less energy demanding during the incorporation phase in rubber, plastic, ink or paint formulations.

 When designing new products, we meet with partners to better understand their expectations.
 For instance, rolling resistance is a key focus for our tire customers.
 Our objective is to develop and commercialize new carbon black grades to further lower the rolling resistance for the next generation of tires.
 These tires will consume less energy in vehicle propulsion, resulting in greater fuel economy, thus emitting less CO2.

 Leading on product safety through innovation and collaboration